ActiDoo/clusterrebootd/README.md

 ## CLI Commands

-- `reboot-coordinator run [--config FILE] [--dry-run] [--once]` – start the orchestration loop.  `--once` performs a single diagnostic pass while still honouring lock acquisition and health gating.
+- `clusterrebootd run [--config FILE] [--dry-run] [--once]` – start the orchestration loop.  `--once` performs a single diagnostic pass while still honouring lock acquisition and health gating.
-- `reboot-coordinator status [--skip-health] [--skip-lock]` – execute a dry-run orchestration pass and report the outcome (detectors, health gate, lock).
+- `clusterrebootd status [--skip-health] [--skip-lock]` – execute a dry-run orchestration pass and report the outcome (detectors, health gate, lock).
 Skipping health or lock annotates the environment so scripts are aware of the bypass.
-- `reboot-coordinator simulate` – instantiate detectors, execute them once, and print per-detector summaries without contacting etcd or running the health script.
+- `clusterrebootd simulate` – instantiate detectors, execute them once, and print per-detector summaries without contacting etcd or running the health script.
-- `reboot-coordinator validate-config` – parse and validate the YAML configuration.
+- `clusterrebootd validate-config` – parse and validate the YAML configuration.
-- `reboot-coordinator version` – print the build metadata.
+- `clusterrebootd version` – print the build metadata.

 ## Observability & Telemetry

-`reboot-coordinator run` emits structured JSON logs to stderr for each orchestration stage.
+`clusterrebootd run` emits structured JSON logs to stderr for each orchestration stage.
 Entries include timestamps, levels, node identity, event labels, and contextual fields so journald or log shippers can route them without additional parsing.
 When metrics are enabled the daemon listens on the configured address, serves Prometheus counters/histograms, and exports `RC_METRICS_ENDPOINT` into the health script environment so custom checks can verify scrapeability.